ichie-Ozor/ledger-backend/Readme.md

 This accepts sales input, goods sold
---once you click a submit button, it sends the collected data to the backend --It should have a search input which filters the item brings out the name and displays it --It collects all the sum of goods
+--once you click a submit button, it sends the collected data to the backend --It should have a search input which filters the item brings out the name and displays it --It collects all the sum of goods.